datacarpentry/semester-biology/exercises/Expressions-variables-1-R.md

 ---

 Think about what value each of the following expressions will return?
-Check your answers using the Python interpreter by typing each expression into the interpreter and pressing enter.
+Check your answers using the R Console by typing each expression into the console on the line marked `>` and pressing enter.

 1. 2 - 10
 2. 3 \* 5